GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 !!! abstract "Note"

-    As discussed in the [coverage and taxonomy exercises](../day3/ex11_coverage_and_taxonomy.md), it is usually necessary to normalise coverage values across samples based on equal sequencing depth.
+    As discussed in the [coverage exercises](../day3/ex14_gene_annotation_part2.md), it is usually necessary to normalise coverage values across samples based on equal sequencing depth.
 This isn't necessary with the mock metagenome data we're working with, but if you include this step in your own work you would read the **normalised** coverage tables into the steps outlined below.*

 ---

 ### 1. Import and wrangle data in *R*

-To get started, if you're not already, log back in to NeSI's [Jupyter hub](https://jupyter.nesi.org.nz/hub/login) and open a `Notebook` running the `R 4.0.1` module as the kernel (or, outside the context of this workshop, open `RStudio` with the required packages installed (see the [data presentation intro](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16a_data_presentation_Intro.md) docs for more information)).
+To get started, open `RStudio` and start a new document.

 !!! note "Note"
-    You will recognise that the first few steps will follow the same process as the previous exercise on [generating coverage heatmaps](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16b_data_presentation_Coverage.md).
+    You will recognise that the first few steps will follow the same process as the previous exercise on [generating coverage heatmaps](../day4/ex16b_data_presentation_Coverage.md).
 In practice, these two workflows can be combined to reduce the repititive aspects.

 #### 1.1 Set working directory, load *R* libraries, and import data